 You have a variety of things you can edit, you can have them answer a question using a dropdown list, or have additional questions appear based on the answer to a previous question.

-After you have added the fields you want you applicant to fill out you will need to make the kinds of booths there will be at your convention.
+After you have added the custom fields, you will need to create the kinds of booths you will offer at your convention.

 To do this you will click the (Booth Types) at the top of the Exhibitors page.
 You may want to have Artists and Vendors separate in price or have a special price for corner booths.
 Type in the name of the Booth you are creating and hit the green “Create” button.
 Now you will edit the information about that booth including the price of the booth, the dimensions, how many badges are included with the cost of the booth, and what badge type you want to be included with the booth.
 You may want a specific badge type for Exhibitors.